git-azeez/apigee-hybrid-mock/README.md

 This repository contains the source code for Apigee Hybrid API proxies and a reusable CI/CD pipeline template using **Argo Workflows**.
 It is designed to deploy proxies to Apigee Hybrid on Google Cloud using **Workload Identity** (keyless authentication) for security and a **WorkflowTemplate** architecture for reusability.

+apigee-edge-maven-plugin is a build and deploy utility for building and deploying the Apigee ApiProxy's/Application bundles into Apigee Platform.
+The code is distributed under the Apache License 2.0.

 ## 📂 Project Structure

 ```text